jjlin/vaultwarden-backup/README.md

 ## Overview

+**Note: Vaultwarden was formerly known as bitwarden_rs.**

-This repo contains my automated setup for SQLite-based bitwarden_rs backups.
+This repo contains my automated setup for SQLite-based Vaultwarden backups.
 It's designed solely to meet my own backup requirements (i.e., not to be general purpose):

-1. Generate a single archive with a complete backup of all bitwarden_rs data and config on a configurable schedule.
+1. Generate a single archive with a complete backup of all Vaultwarden data and config on a configurable schedule.

-2. Retain backup archives on the local bitwarden_rs host for a configurable number of days.
+2. Retain backup archives on the local Vaultwarden host for a configurable number of days.

 3. Upload encrypted copies of the backup archives to one or more object